SeisSol/SeisSol/Documentation/installation-with-spack.rst

 .. _spack_known_issues:

-1. Spack builds the entire dependency graph before compaling and installing.
+1. Spack builds the entire dependency graph before compiling and installing.
 The graph includes all libs and packages which are necessary to build your application, including packages like: *tar, gzip, zlib,  autoconf, cmake, automake, pkgconf, m4, ncurses, etc*.
 Packages like these do not